The first Cinema Museum of South Tyrol, located in Bolzano, exhibits tecnology of the local cinema’s history.

 € 3.00 groups (more than 12 people)

-The museum stays closed during the high season (July and August).
+The Cinema Museum stays open all year round, except during the high season (July and August).